mholthausen/worldmap_3d/README.md

 - [x] Integration of the latest version of the [CesiumJS](https://cesiumjs.org/) framework at the time of development (Version 1.59)

 - [ ] Integration into a Docker environment
+Does not work: `sh: webpack-dev-server: not found`

 - [ ] Loading the 3D city model of Cologne, Germany into the application